-I’ve never been someone who let’s another person’s doubts influence my decisions.
-Once I make up my mind, there’s no turning back – luckily, the results have been mostly good.
+I’ve not someone who let’s another person’s doubts influence my decisions.
+Once I make up my mind, there’s no turning back – luckily, the results have been good.

 Growing up in Seattle, I longed for sunshine and warm weather.
 So at the age of twenty-five, with two suitcases and a one-way ticket, I moved to Maui, Hawaii.
 It was scary leaving my home, my family, my friends, but the excitement of starting a new chapter of my life in an exotic location resonated over any fear.

 For 25 years I lived a happy life of an island girl.
 A life filled with good times, and some bad; success, and some failure; love, and some loss.
 I bought a house, made a home, grew a successful business and enjoyed every inch of this beautiful island.

 But as the years passed, I began to feel the longing again: longing for new surroundings, longing for weather, for seasons, for mountains, for family…for a change.